Description

 Instructions

 - Wash the lentils.
-Place the lentils in a strainer and rinse well under cold running water for 1 min, rubbing the lentils between your fingers.
-Set aside and leave to drain in the strainer while you get on with the rest.
+Place the lentils in a sieve and rinse well under cold running water for 1 min, rubbing the lentils between your fingers.
+Set aside and leave to drain in the sieve while you get on with the rest.

-- Make the sauce.
+If you don’t have an immersion blender, you can use a food processor or a standard blender instead.
+However, fill the blender only halfway, remove the center cap from the lid and hold a kitchen towel over the hole while blending.
+Pour the soup into a bowl or another container, then blend the remaining soup the same way.
+Once it is all blended, pour the Turkish yellow lentil soup back into the pan or pot and continue the recipe as written above. - Make the sauce.
 Melt the butter in a small frying pan over medium-low heat.
 Add the chili powder, and cook for 30 seconds while stirring constantly, then remove from the heat.
-Chili powder can burn pretty quickly (it turns dark and bitter) so stay vigilant while you make the sauce if you don’t want to have to start over.
+Chili powder can burn pretty quickly (it turns dark and bitter), so stay vigilant while you make the sauce if you don’t want to have to start over.

 - Serve.
 Ladle the soup into bowls, drizzle the sauce over the soup and serve immediately with wedges of lemon and big slices of fluffy white bread.